 Kindling (dry sticks) requires a large volume of air for quick combustion.
 When lighting the stove from cold it will help to keep the main door ajar (2-3cms) for the first few minutes.
-The primary and secondary air supplies should be fully open during lighting.
+The primary air supply should be fully open during lighting.